The New England Journal of Medicine July 16, 2015

 Fellow

-The PALOMA-3 trial included both premenopausal and postmenopausal women.
-What additional intervention was required for the premenopausal cohort, and what did the subgroup analysis reveal about the efficacy of this combination across different menopausal statuses?
+The PALOMA-3 trial was notable for including both premenopausal/perimenopausal and postmenopausal women.
+How did the inclusion of premenopausal women alter the required treatment regimen, and what did the subgroup analysis reveal regarding the efficacy of CDK4/6 inhibition in this younger population?

 Key Response